Fox Chase Line: Stations

 Fox Chase trains make the following station stops after leaving the Center City Commuter Connection.
 Stations indicated in gray background are closed.
 Although SEPTA suspended service to all stations north of Fox Chase in 1983 and has since converted most of the northern portion of the line to a rail trail, it continues to list those stations in its public tariff.

 Ridership

-Yearly ridership on the Fox Chase Line between FY 2008–FY 2018 has remained steady around 1.2-1.4 million:
+Yearly ridership on the Fox Chase Line between FY 2013–FY 2019 remained steady around 1.2-1.4 million before collapsing during the COVID-19 pandemic: